Laminate Flooring Cost

 Tools

-The main concern that you need to bear in mind is that your measurements need to be precise.
+The main concern you need to bear in mind is that your measurements need to be precise.

 Safety Concerns

-There are very few safety concerns when dealing with laminate flooring.
+There are a few safety concerns when dealing with laminate flooring.
 Mainly, if you wear correct working clothing, a strong pair of shoes (to protect your toes), and maybe even get hold of safety goggles and a mask, there isn't much that can go wrong.

 Obviously, cutting wood can be dangerous if not performed carefully.
-Measuring also needs to be done carefully as you don't want to waste flooring planks.
+Measuring also needs to be done carefully, as you don't want to waste flooring planks.

 DIY Savings